Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Test Case Study

 \subsection{Reactive Power Flexibility Region (RPFR)}

 In order to numerically evaluate the var flexibility provided by DER, we define reactive power flexibility region (RPFR) as the range $[a, \; b]$ at any give operating condition,

-where $q^{base}_{net}$ is the net var demand at the substation when all DER inverters are operating in unity power factor mode i.e. no var dispatch by the inverters.
-RPFR represents the maximum possible increase or decrease in the var demand with respect to the base var demand.
-The lower (upper) bound $a$ ($b$) denotes the minimum (maximum) possible var demand or maximum available capacitive (inductive) var support.
+where $q^{base}_{net}$ is the net var demand at the substation when all DER inverters are operating in unity power factor mode.
+The $a$ and $b$ denote the maximum available capacitive and inductive var support in MVar, respectively.
 A higher magnitudes of both $a$ and $b$ with negative and positive signs respectively represent a larger flexibility region.
 A zero value of both $a$ and $b$ denotes no available var flexibility.